 Symptomatic treatments are used to slow the progression of cognitive symptoms.
-The available symptomatic treatments do not alter the underlying biologic course of the disease3 but target neurotransmitters in the brain and modify their function.
+The available symptomatic treatments do not alter the underlying biologic course of the disease but target neurotransmitters in the brain and modify their function.
 Clinical trials have demonstrated that these agents improve cognitive measures, such as the Alzheimer's Disease Assessment Scale-Cognitive Subscale (ADAS-Cog) by 1.5 to 3 points out of 70, with corresponding changes on the Mini-Mental Status Examination (MMSE).
-However, while cognition slightly improves, the disease course continues.5 Symptomatic treatments have also been shown to ameliorate neuropsychiatric symptoms.4-6 Two groups of symptomatic treatments are available, cholinesterase inhibitors and NMDA antagonists.
+However, while cognition slightly improves, the disease course continues.
+Symptomatic treatments have also been shown to ameliorate neuropsychiatric symptoms.4-6 Two groups of symptomatic treatments are available, cholinesterase inhibitors and NMDA antagonists.

 Cholinesterase inhibitors.
-In patients with Alzheimer disease, the occurrence of reduced cerebral content of choline acetyltransferase leads to a decrease in acetylcholine synthesis as well as impairment in acetylcholine function.^{5,28} Cholinesterase inhibitors (ChEIs) increase cholinergic transmission by inhibiting cholinesterase at the synaptic cleft, thereby providing a modest symptomatic benefit in patients with Alzheimer disease.^{5,6,28}
+In patients with Alzheimer disease, the occurrence of reduced cerebral content of choline acetyltransferase leads to a decrease in acetylcholine synthesis as well as impairment in acetylcholine function.
+Cholinesterase inhibitors (ChEIs) increase cholinergic transmission by inhibiting cholinesterase at the synaptic cleft, thereby providing a modest symptomatic benefit in patients with Alzheimer disease.

-Recent reviews and meta-analyses on ChEIs showed that they delay the decline in cognitive function as measured by the ADAS-Cog, global clinical rating, behavior, and activities of daily living (ADL) over 6- to 12-month periods.28 These benefits seem to be applicable to mild, moderate, and severe Alzheimer disease.6 Symptoms that were improved included attention, thinking, memory, praxis, language comprehension, and communication. $^{\rm 29}$
+Recent reviews and meta-analyses on ChEIs showed that they delay the decline in cognitive function as measured by the ADAS-Cog, global clinical rating, behavior, and activities of daily living (ADL) over 6- to 12-month periods.
+These benefits seem to be applicable to mild, moderate, and severe Alzheimer disease.
+Symptoms that were improved included attention, aReprinted with permission from Wang and Reddy.
+Glutamate activates extrasynaptic NMDARs that overcome synaptic NMDAR-mediated survival signaling, leading to neuronal death.
+Abbreviation: NMDAR=N-methyl-D-aspartate receptor.

 Figure 3.
-Regionalized NMDAR Activity Determines Cell Fate^a
+Regionalized NMDAR Activity Determines Cell Fatea